Dreamlinerm/Netflix-Prime-Auto-Skip/docs/ChromeStoreDescriptions/en.md

   • Amazon Prime Video:
       • Skips self-promotional ads (for Prime Video productions)
       • Filters out paid content (movies, series) from the home page
+      • Moves the category "Continue" to the top of the page
+      • Hide the Xray Quick View over a video
       • Removes the blur effect when hovering over videos
   • Disney+ (Hotstar, STAR+):
       • Skips self-promotional ads